theramiyer/blog/content/post/2022/remote-work.md

 Our work lifestyle has evolved over time.
 If we think about it, the primary reason people used to go to their workplaces was logistics.

 Power.
 Internet connectivity.
 Collaboration.
 Equipment (phones, computers, photocopiers, etc.).
-The most important, in most cases was correspondence and communication.
+The most important, in most cases was correspondence.

 Think about it.
 When we started officially communicating centuries ago, people needed a physical address for correspondence.

 Today, almost nobody in tech even remembers their office address.
 We all have an email address to which people send emails.
 Now, communication is even synchronous with the likes of Slack and Teams.

-But we continue to have an office space.
-Despite the fact that today, power backup, and robust high-speed internet connectivity is accessible to most, in the tech industry.
+But we continue to have an office space, despite the fact that today, power backup, and robust high-speed internet connectivity is accessible to most, in the tech industry.
 Work culture is evolving.
 Equipment is mobile; today, we get a laptop, a headset and a WiFi hotspot on the first day of our joining our organisations.

 With all this, why would people not like to sit at the comfort of their homes and work?